incognito666/project2/README.md

 ```

 `name_i` has been initialized with 65.
 Hence, `chr(name_i)` will give us the character of that ASCII integer.

+This function is a part of the script for data collection,so, the data is anonymized before we save it in txt and csv form.

 # 3.Tables